 Without an estate plan, consider these possibilities.

-Last Will and Testament - Your Last Will and Testament provides, in part, for the distribution of your assets, nomination of a guardian for your minor children and designation of a Personal Representative who is responsible for handling your estate.
+Last Will and Testament – Provides for, in part, the distribution of your assets, nomination of a guardian for your minor children and designation of a Personal Representative.
 Visit here to learn more about the Probate process.

 Trust Agreement - There are many types of Trust agreements to achieve your estate planning goals.
 Trusts can be irrevocable or revocable and can be used to protect and preserve your assets, to make gifts to your children without giving them control over the gift, to reduce or eliminate estate taxes, to retain assets until a beneficiary reaches a certain age or for the beneficiary’s lifetime, to provide support for disabled beneficiaries, and to afford privacy.

-Health Care Power of Attorney and Living Will - A Health Care Power of Attorney designates an Agent to make medical decisions, including end of life decisions, when you are unable to make those decisions yourself.
-The Living Will Declaration states your wishes regarding medical care and end-of-life/right-to-die decisions.
+Health Care Power of Attorney and Living Will - It designates an Agent to make medical decisions, including end of life decisions, when you are unable to make those decisions yourself.
+The Living Will Declaration details your wishes regarding medical care and end-of-life/right-to-die decisions.

-Financial Power of Attorney - A Financial Power of Attorney designates an Agent to make financial decisions on your benefit and is most often used when you are unable to properly manage your financial affairs because of some physical or mental incapacity.
+Durable Power of Attorney - It designates an Agent to make financial decisions on your benefit and is most often used when you are unable to properly manage your financial affairs because of some physical or mental incapacity.
 Having a “trusted” Agent in place to handle your financial affairs should avoid the need for a court appointed guardian.

 We offer a variety of estate planning packages that are reasonably priced and many flat-fee options.
 If you want to plan and take care of those you love, contact us today – we are here to help.